curityio/spa-using-token-handler/doc/Basic.md

 ## Token Handler Details

 - To better understand deployment, see the [SPA Deployments](https://github.com/curityio/spa-deployments) repository.
-- To better understand how the token handler works, see the [SPA Basic Token Handler](https://github.com/curityio/bff-node-express).
+- To better understand how the token handler works, see the [Token Handler](https://github.com/curityio/bff-node-express) repository.

 ## Troubleshoot